stereotype441/language/resources/type-system/inference2.md

 ## Symbol literal

-Type inference of a symbol literal, in context `K`, produces a compilation artifact `m` with static type `Symbol`, whose runtime behavior is to evaluate to an appropriate instance of `Symbol`.
+Type inference of a symbol literal, in context `K`, produces a compilation artifact with static type `Symbol`, whose runtime behavior is to evaluate to an appropriate instance of `Symbol`.

 ## Collection literals